RPitta/Interpreter/README.md

 ***

-The lexical analyzer converts a sequences of characters into a sequence of tokens.
+The lexical analyzer converts a sequence of characters into a sequence of tokens.
 The resulting tokens then get passed into the parser (a recursive descent, top-down parsing implementation) which builds the parse tree from the read tokens.
 Finally, a series of static and dynamic (runtime) checks are performed on the nodes of the tree.